Social security contributions

 There are no luxury taxes in Austria.

-Excise taxes are imposed on certain products, including certain energy products such as petroleum (approximately EUR 60 to EUR 600 per 1,000 litres), tobacco products (13% to 56% of price), and alcoholic beverages.
+Excise taxes are imposed on certain products, including certain energy products such as petroleum (approximately EUR 60 to EUR 600 per 1,000 litres), tobacco products (mixture of percentage and fixed amount per unit (kilogramme, number), and alcoholic beverages.

 Other non-income taxes